AaronC81/delta-pico/README.md

 The Delta Pico is a **powerful scientific calculator built around the Raspberry Pi Pico**.

-![The Delta Pico calculator in the centre of a wooden surface.
-Some of the components of the calculator, such as its display and the Pico, are also beside it.](img/table.jpg)
+![Three images of the Delta Pico calculator on a wooden surface.
+The first shows the menu interface, with a list of applications such as Calculator and Graph.
+The second shows the Calculator app, with an expression being edited.
+The third shows the Graph app, with a parabolic graph plot.](img/table.jpg)

 A follow-on project from my [Delta M0](https://github.com/AaronC81/delta-m0), this calculator is much larger